This post may contain affiliate links. Read my disclosure page here.

 I will have to make it again soon to check the servings sizes.
 I am sorry you ended up with only 3 servings.

-Lisa Bonacci
+1. Lisa Bonacci says:

 5 stars